 OCD may manifest in many different ways.
 Here are four (4) case scenarios:

 Case 2.
-Pamela, a 31 year old housewife and mother of two small children, is obsessed with the thought that her dishware, cutlery, kitchen knife and cutting board become contaminated or “infected” after ordinary use and are passing germs to her family.
+Pamela, a 31-year-old housewife, and mother of two small children is obsessed with the thought that her dishware, cutlery, a kitchen knife, and cutting board become contaminated or “infected” after ordinary use and are passing germs to her family.
 As a result, she repeatedly scrubs the dishes, utensils, and cutting board.
 Even after putting them away, a few minutes later, she retrieves them and, again, repeats the washing.
-Distressingly, this cycle may recur 8 to 10 times a day which results in her missing appointments and even being late to pick up her children at the day care center.
+Distressingly, this cycle may recur 8 to 10 times a day which results in her missing appointments and even being late to pick up her children at the daycare center.

 Case 4. “ Karen”, 9 years old, began having arguments each school morning as her mother assisted her in getting dressed and doing her hair.
 Although Karen had always been a soft-spoken and “easy going” child, her behavior would radically change during the morning routine with mom.
 Karen would repetitively try on clothes until she found ones that felt and looked “right”; this could take 20 minutes to over an hour.
 Also, Karen would insist that her mother re-do her hair until it, too, looked “just right”.
 If mom attempted to help speed up the process by telling Karen that she looked great and forbidding her from trying on yet another outfit or by refusing to re-do her hair, Karen would react in a fit of rage, often crying vehemently.